ganjiro/ganjiro.github.io/index.md

 **Teaching Assistant**, University of Florence
 Jan 2023–Present
-> Interactive C/C++ & Python lessons for 200+ undergraduates.
+Interactive C/C++ & Python lessons for 200+ undergraduates.

 **STEM Outreach Teacher**, European STEM Project
 Feb 2024–Present
-> Introduce high-schoolers to engineering and real-world AI challenges.
+Introduce students to the field of engineering and explain the challenges of applying AI to real world problems.